Is Divorce a Sin? What the Bible Really Says About Divorce

 “Therefore a man shall leave his father and mother and hold fast to his wife, and the two shall become one flesh.”– Genesis 2:24 (ESV)

-This foundational vision is not a chain but a gift—two lives woven into one tapestry of trust and love.
+This foundational vision is a gift—two lives woven together in trust and love.

 God’s lament over betrayal and harm: